hashicorp/consul/plugin/reverse/README.md

 # reverse

-The *reverse* plugin allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request.
+*reverse* allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request.

 ## Syntax